logzio/logz-docs/_source/logzio_collections/_metrics-sources/sql-metrics.md

 ---
-title: Ship Azure Event Hub metrics
+title: Ship SQL database metrics
 logo:
-  logofile: azure-monitor.svg
+  logofile: change_this.svg
   orientation: vertical
-data-source: Azure Event hub
+data-source: Azure SQL databases
 contributors:
   - yotamloe
   - shalper
-  - imnotashrimp
 shipping-tags:
   - azure

 ---

-You can ship Azure Event Hub metrics using Metricbeat to monitor your Azure services.
-First, you'll need to configure your services to send their metrics to Azure Monitor.
+To monitor your Azure service metrics, we recommend configuring your services to send their metrics to Azure Monitor.
-Next, you'll configure Metricbeat to collect metrics from Azure Event Hub and forward them to [Logz.io](http://logz.io/).
+When you set up Metricbeat using the configuration on this page, Metricbeat will collect metrics from Azure SQL databases and forward them to [Logz.io](http://logz.io/).

 #### Metricbeat setup

 **Before you begin, you'll need**:

 * [Metricbeat 7.6](https://www.elastic.co/guide/en/beats/metricbeat/7.6/metricbeat-installation.html),
 * [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or higher